Callaway Cars: C4 (RPO B2K Callaway Twin Turbo Corvette)

 As a footnote to 1987 production, one 1986 Callaway Twin Turbo Corvette was built at the very start of production.
 This sole 1986 Callaway Corvette, was built using one of the (fifty) Malcolm Konner Commemorative Edition Corvette Coupes (RPO Code 4001ZA) built that year and counted under 1986 Callaway Corvette production.

 For 1988, Callaway increased the stock performance of the Twin Turbo Corvette to yield 382 hp and 562 lbft of torque.
 That year, 125 Callaway Twin Turbo Corvettes were built, with 105 ordered with the RPO B2K option.

 The 1989 Callaway Twin Turbo option provided the same power output as the 1988.
 However, after the World Record run of the Callaway Sledgehammer, the AeroBody became an option for the Callaway Twin Turbo Corvette.
 A total of 51 (B2K) Callaway Twin Turbo Corvettes were ordered that year with a total of 68 cars produced.

 In 1990, GM finally introduced their ZR-1 Corvette which obtained similar performance characteristics as the 1989 Callaway Twin-Turbo option.
-Although power was up to 390 hp and 562 lbft of torque, 1990 saw the lowest number of (B2K) Callaway Twin Turbo Corvettes ordered with 59 with only 58 actually built.
+Although power was up to 390 hp and 562 lbft of torque, 1990 saw the lowest number of (B2K) Callaway Twin Turbo Corvettes ordered: 59 were ordered, with only 58 actually built.

 To counter the ZR-1, for the 1991 model year, Callaway was able to bring up the output of the B2K option up to 402 hp and 582 lbft of torque.
 1991 would be the last year of the L98 engine which was the base engine of the Callaway Twin Turbo Corvette.
 There were 62 ordered in this last year of Twin Turbo production.
 In total 497 (B2K) Callaway Twin Turbo Corvettes were ordered through the normal sales channels.
 However, before the Callaway Twin Turbo option went away, Callaway and Deutschman went to work to provide yet a more powerful and stunning car, the Callaway Speedster.
 A small amount of the final twin turbo cars and the Speedsters (10 Series 1 Speedsters w/ L98 Twin Turbo) were designated 500 Series Callaway Twin Turbo Corvettes.
 These unique cars came with OZ Racing wheels and Bridgestone Potenza tires, a "500 Series" dash plaque, "500 Series" intercooler badge, special car bra, car cover and floor mats.

-Regarding the "production" of the Callaway Sledgehammer, Reeves Callaway used a production Callaway Twin Turbo Corvette, 1988–051, to be precise.
+Regarding the "production" of the Callaway Sledgehammer, Reeves Callaway built it using a production Callaway Twin Turbo Corvette (chassis 1988–051).
 The car was, in fact, a production car, with all options found in other Corvettes the same model-year.